CyVers-AI/oswar/oswar/impact/eclipse_attack.md

 This can lead to the target node wasting processing power mining blocks that can not be included on the legitimate network.
 In theory, this could lead to a 51% attack if the malicious actor is able to isolate enough nodes on the network and increase the value of their own processing power.

-The target node code also then be a victim of a double spend attack if misdirected to accept an input that has already been used in a transaction on the legitimate network.
+The target node could also then be a victim of a double spend attack if misdirected to accept an input that has already been used in a transaction on the legitimate network.

 ### Example